 |Challenge Chemical||Degradation||Breakthrough Time||Permeation Rate|

 Permeation Rate: The rate at which a chemical passes through a glove material.
-This process involves absorption on the glove surface, the diffusion of the chemical through the material and the desorption on the glove's inside surface.
-This is a complex measurement: µg/cm2/MIN (micrograms per square centimeter per minute).
-This measurement is also limited to the "LDL" or Lower Detection Limit of the equipment used.
-The example given is .001, but is sometimes expressed as "E" or "P" for excellent or poor.
+This process involves absorption on the glove surface, the diffusion of the chemical through the material and desorption on the glove's inside surface.
+This is a complex measurement - micrograms per square centimeter per minute (µg/cm2/min).
+This measurement is also limited to the Lower Detection Limit (LDL) of the equipment used.
+The permeation rate in the example given is .001, but is sometimes expressed excellent (E), good (G), fair (F) or poor (P).

 Another factor to consider is chemical combinations.
 Glove permeation guides generally list test data for pure chemicals only—not mixtures—because combining chemicals can change their physical properties and permeation rates.
-In the non-mandatory Appendix B to the personal protective equipment rule, OSHA recommends the following:
+In the non-mandatory Appendix B to the PPE standard, OSHA recommends the following:

-ANSI/ISEA 105-2011, American National Standard for Hand Protection Selection Criteria, provides a consistent, numeric-scale method for manufacturers to rate their products against certain contaminants and exposures.
+ANSI/ISEA 105-2016, American National Standard for Hand Protection Classification, provides a consistent, numeric-scale method for manufacturers to rate their products against certain contaminants and exposures.
 With classifications based on this scale, users can make better-informed decisions about which gloves are best suited for their application.